capstone-bangkit-c22-ky01/traveloka-ocr-ml/object-detection/README.md

 Please follow all the instructions on the .ipynb file.
 This file is explained in detail.

-If you want a model that has been trained with custom data, you can download the [final model](https://drive.google.com/file/d/1kUKbY2UtMbSRgy4EqIVQUB26dvrFEvgC/view?usp=sharing).

 ### Reference
 - https://github.com/tensorflow/models
 - https://blog.roboflow.com/getting-started-with-roboflow/